The living, queryable map of your infrastructure.

 High-level direction.
 Dates are targets, not commitments — they shift as the design firms up and as we learn from early deployments.

-Event-sourced graph store, an OpenTelemetry-aligned entity model, OTLP ingestion, real-time subscriptions, and the GraphQL + MCP read surfaces.
+Event-sourced graph store, an OpenTelemetry-aligned entity model, OTLP ingestion, real-time subscriptions, the GraphQL + MCP read surfaces, a debug UI, and a public demo scenario.

 • Beyond